Skip to content

 Kelce responded when a fan directed a homophobic slur toward Kelce’s brother.
 “I chose to greet hate with hate, and I just don’t think that’s a productive thing,” he said Monday.

-The Penn State University Police and Public Safety department confirmed to The Inquirer on Monday that it is investigating the viral incident where Jason Kelce appeared to smash the cell phone of a fan who directed a homophobic slur toward his brother, Travis Kelce, on Saturday outside Beaver Stadium prior to the team’s game against Ohio State.
+The Penn State University Police and Public Safety department confirmed to The Inquirer on Monday that it is investigating the viral incident where Jason Kelce appeared to smash the cell phone of a fan who directed a homophobic slur toward his brother, Travis Kelce, on Saturday outside Beaver Stadium before the team’s game against Ohio State.

 According to Penn State crime logs, an “officer observed a visitor damaging personal property,” listing criminal mischief and disorderly conduct as potential offenses, at the intersection of Curtin Road and Commuter Drive just outside Beaver Stadium, where the incident was caught on video.

 In Pennsylvania, criminal mischief for damages in excess of $500 is a third-degree misdemeanor, which could lead to a fine and up to 90 days in jail if convicted.
-Disorderly conduct is often classified as a summary offense; potential consequences include up to 90 days in jail or a $300 fine.
+Disorderly conduct often is classified as a summary offense; potential consequences include up to 90 days in jail or a $300 fine.

 Kelce also appeared to use the same homophobic slur in response to the fan after taking his phone.